See all chapters of A Guide to Solvency II.

 - Any minority interest in a subsidiary ancillary services undertaking.

-- Any restricted own-fund item in a ring-fenced fund.
+- Any restricted own-fund item in an RFF.

-Where an own fund item of a related (re)insurer, third-country (re)insurer, insurance holding company or mixed financial holding company cannot effectively be made available to cover the group SCR, it can be included in the calculation of group solvency but only up to the contribution of that undertaking to the group SCR.
+Where an own-fund item of a related (re)insurer, third country (re)insurer, insurance holding company or mixed financial holding company cannot effectively be made available to cover the group SCR, it can be included in the calculation of group solvency but only up to the contribution of that undertaking to the group SCR.285

-As stated in paragraph 5A.3 of SS9/15, a group must provide to the PRA details of how own funds may be made available, for example, by paying dividends or selling the assets of an undertaking or insurance holding company to recapitalize other group companies in difficulty, which the PRA will consider when reviewing a group's assessment of transferability.
-The PRA will expect a group to demonstrate that own funds can be made available within a maximum of nine months, otherwise it will not be able to apply group own funds treatment to those particular own-fund items.
-It is questionable how the nine month rule can be applied in practice.
-Particular supervisory scrutiny/judgment is required in respect of assumptions made by insurance groups, which may be unrealistic.
+Groups must provide to the PRA details of how own funds may be made available, for example, by paying dividends or selling the assets of an undertaking or insurance holding company to recapitalise other group companies in difficulty, which the PRA will consider when reviewing a group’s assessment of transferability.286 The PRA will expect a group to demonstrate that own funds can be made available within a maximum of nine months, otherwise it will not be able to apply group own funds treatment to those particular own-fund items.287 It is questionable how the nine month rule can be applied in practice.
+Particular supervisory scrutiny/judgement is required in respect of assumptions made by insurance groups, which may be unrealistic.

 - Each (re)insurer (including any (re)insurer acquired after the relevant instruments were issued) in the Solvency II group has the right to claim against the issuing entity if that (re)insurer is wound up and there is a shortfall for its policyholders and beneficiaries.
 Furthermore, the right of the group (re)insurers to claim on the issuing entity does not significantly increase group risks, including the level of complexity when winding up and contagion risk for issuing entities that are (re)insurers.

-- The legal obligations of the issuing entity to the holders of the instruments, including coupon payments, are subordinated to any claims made by group (re)insurers that are being wound up.
+- The legal obligations of the issuing entity to the holders of the instruments, including coupon payments, are subordinated to any claims made by group (re)insurers that are being wound up.288

 Pursuant to paragraph 5B.1D, the PRA considers, however, that intragroup guarantees used for this purpose increase certain risks in the group, particularly where: